Marianna Hill

-Marianna Hill (born Marianna Schwarzkopf; February 9, 1942) is an American actress who is known for her starring roles in the Western films El Condor (1970) and High Plains Drifter and the cult horror film Messiah of Evil (both 1973), as well as many roles on television series in the 1960s and 1970s.
+Marianna Hill (also Mariana Hill, born Marianna Schwarzkopf; February 9, 1942) is an American actress who is known for her starring roles in the Western films El Condor (1970) and High Plains Drifter and the cult horror film Messiah of Evil (both 1973), as well as many appearances on television series in the 1960s and 1970s.
+She was featured as the wife of Fredo Corleone in The Godfather Part II (1974).

 Early life and education

-Hill was born Marianna Schwarzkopf, in Santa Barbara, California, on February 9, 1942, to architect Frank Schwarzkopf and writer Mary Hawthorne Hill, who worked as a script doctor.
+Hill was born Marianna Schwarzkopf in Santa Bárbara de Nexe, Portugal, to architect Frank Schwarzkopf and writer Mary Hawthorne Hill, who worked as a script doctor.
 United States Army General Norman Schwarzkopf Jr. was her second cousin.

-Her father, a building contractor, worked in several countries, which resulted in Hill's education in California, Spain, and Canada.
+Her father, a building contractor, worked in several countries, which resulted in Hill's birth in Portugal and education in California, Spain, and Canada.
 During her teenage years, her family settled in southern California when her father purchased a restaurant there.